snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Still working on maps for Rider page, where markers need to be placed.

 Changed styles and made UI responsive for login and registration screens for both driver and register.

+Developed a reports page in the driver account, where he can monitor the total rides given so far.